Blonde rasta girl spinning dreads around at Varadero Beach, Cuba

 Dread Journey ᛫ May 19, 2017 – today

 I’ve always thought dreadlocks look kind of cool and just suit everybody.
 Actively thinking about getting my own didn’t start until sometime in 2013 though.
-My flatmate’s mom told her of a nightmare she had about her daughter and me having dreadlocks.
+My flatmate’s mom told her of a dream she had about her daughter and me having dreadlocks.
 We all thought it was pretty funny, but at the same time, I started thinking that it was actually not a bad idea.
 I had been trying to grow long hair for many years without any success because the ends of my hair always broke when it reached a certain length.
 With rastas, it would be possible to grow my hair as long as I wanted.

 Travel girl at beach in Morocco